-- (11) Drive-in food or fast food establishments.
-One space for each 15 square feet of gross floor space in the building allocated to drive in operation, One space per each 60 square feet of gross floor area, plus additional space as may be determined by the zoning administrator based upon advice from the planning commission.
-Drive-through lanes for food pick-up must be able to stack eight cars on site without interfering with the site parking. - (12) Bowling alley.
-Six Two spaces for each alley, plus additional spaces as may be required herein for related uses such as a restaurant. - (13) Motor fuel station.
+- (10) Additional parking.
+Additional parking shall be provided for all schools with theaters, auditoriums, swimming pools, gyms, football stadiums or other places of public assembly or participation in the amount of one space for each three persons based upon maximum design capacity. - (11) Drive-in food or fast food establishments.
+One space for each 15 square feet of gross floor space in the building allocated to drive in operation.
+One space per each 60 square feet of gross floor area, plus additional space as may be determined by the zoning administrator based upon advice from the planning commission.
+Drive through lanes for food pick-up must be able to stack eight cars on site without interfering with the site parking. - (12) Bowling alley.
+Six Two spaces for each alleylane, plus additional spaces as may be required herein for related uses such as a restaurant. - (13) Motor fuel station.
 Two spaces plus three spaces for each service stall. - (14) Retail.
 One space for each 150 square feet of gross floor area. - (15) Medical or dental clinic.
 Six spaces per doctor or dentist or one space for each 200 square feet of gross floor area, whichever is greater. - (16) Restaurant and/or cafeteria.
 One space per 2.5 seats, plus one space per 20 square feet of the combined area of bar, lounge and public space, minus the first 250 square feet plus one space per 50 square feet of banquet dining area, plus one space per five seats outdoor dining.
 One space per employee, plus parking spaces equivalent to one space per three seats or stools. - (17) Furniture store, wholesale, auto sales, repair shops.
 Three spaces for each 1,000 square feet of gross floor area.
 Open sales lots shall provide two spaces for each 5,000 square feet of lot area, but not less than three spaces. - (18) Industrial, warehouse, storage, handling of bulk goods.
 One space for each two employees on maximum shift or one for each 2,000 square feet of gross floor area, whichever is the larger. - (19) Uses not specifically noted.
 As determined by the planning commission. - (20) Planned unit developments and conditional uses.
 Spaces to be provided in amounts and locations as per approved site development plans and permit conditions imposed by the planning commission. - (21) Auto repair, bus terminal, taxi terminal, boats and marine sales and repair, bottling company, shop for a trade employing six or fewer people, garden supply store, building material sales in structure.
 Eight off-street parking spaces, plus one additional space for each 800 square feet of floor area over 1,000 square feet. - (22) Skating rink, dance hall, or public auction house.
 Twenty off-street parking spaces plus one additional off-street parking space for each 200 square feet of floor space over 2,000 square feet. - (23) Golf driving range, miniature golf, archery range.
-Ten off-street parking spaces plus one for each 100 square feet of floor area. - (24) Baseball fields, stadiums.
-At least one parking space for each eight seats of design capacity.
+Ten off-street parking spaces plus one for each 100 square feet of floor area.